 - The general education classroom with special education/related services provided within general education classes; - The general education classroom with special education/related services provided outside general education classes; or - The general education classroom with special education/related services provided in resources rooms.
-Fund Codes A, D, E, J, K, and X
+Fund Codes A, D, E, J, K, and X classroom for at least 21 percent, but no more than 60 percent of the school day).
+This may include special education students in:

-You must also enter the percentage of time inside the general education classroom for ages 6-21.
-(See Percentage of Time Inside General Education Classroom: Ages 6-21 on pages 29-30.)
+You must also enter the percentage of time inside the general education classroom for grades KG-12.
+(See Percentage of Time Inside General Education Classroom: Grades KG-12 on pages 29-30.)

 A student who is inside the general education classroom no more than 79 percent of the school day and no less than 40 percent of the school day.
-(This student received special education and related services outside the general education classroom for at least 21 percent, but no more than 60 percent of the school day).
-This may include special education students in:
+(This student received special education and related services outside the general education